BillNace/18341_P2_MatrixMultiply/README.md

 version, I haven't found any issues with it).
 I have also posted a copy on Canvas.
 The manual describes, in great detail, everything that happens inside the FPGA.
-If you wanted to know how big the LUTs in the CLBs were, this is the document (chapter 2).
+If you wanted to know how big the LUTs in the CLBs were, this is the document (chapter 1).
 If you wanted to know how the multipliers work ("hmm.
-I wonder if the multiplier can work on signed values?") this is the document (chapter 5, in table 5-3).
+I wonder if the multiplier can work on signed values?") this is the document (chapter 3-8).
 If you wanted to know how the memory blocks work ("hmm.
-I wonder if they support dual-port mode?") this is the document (chapter 4, page 4-8).
+I wonder if they support dual-port mode?") this is the document (Table 2-5).

 Please take a few minutes to skim through the Cyclone V Device Handbook.